What are Magistrates?

 She obtained a BS in Business from Miami University in 1991 and a JD from Ohio Northern University Petit College of Law in 1994.

-Magistrate Lee received her Bachelors of Arts degree in Journalism and Political Science from Hiram College and her Juris Doctorate from Cleveland Marshall College of Law in 1986.
+Magistrate Koerner earned a Bachelor of Arts degree from Hiram College in 2002, and a Juris Doctorate from Cleveland-Marshall College of Law in 2008.

 Magistrate Lynne A. Yohe began serving as a Magistrate in the Lake County Domestic Relations Division on January 6, 2003.
 She previously worked as a Cuyahoga County Assistant Prosecuting Attorney, supervising those responsible for establishing and enforcing paternity and support orders.
 Her experience also includes five years in private practice, as well as working as an Assistant Prosecuting Attorney in the Geauga County Prosecutor’s Office.